LSSTDESC/firecrown/README.md

 We are using the command-line tool `black` to auto-format Python code in Firecrown.
 Please make sure to run black on your code before creating any commits.

 ## Contact

 If you have comments, questions, or feedback, please [open an issue](https://github.com/LSSTDESC/firecrown/issues).

-You can also discuss Firecrown on the [#desc-firecrown](https://lsstc.slack.com/app_redirect?channel=desc-firecrown) LSSTC DESC Slack channel.
+You can also discuss Firecrown on the [#desc-firecrown](https://lsstc.slack.com/app_redirect?channel=desc-firecrown) LSSTC Slack channel.

 ## License and Conditions of Use